beam-community/ex_machina/README.md

 used for different repos, your factory module is getting too big, or if you have different ways of saving the record for different types of factories.

-### How to split your factories into different files
+### Splitting factories into separate files

-We will assume that you use factories only in test environment.
-If you use them in all environments, just adjust directory structure.
+This example shows how to set up factories for testing environment.
+For setting them in all environments, please see _To install in all environments_ section

 > Start by creating main factory module in `test/support/factory.ex` and name it `MyApp.Factory`.
+The purpose of main factory is to allow you to include only single module in all tests.

 ```elixir
 # test/support/factory.ex